MannLabs/alphakraken/README.md

     - Password: `<password of kraken SLURM user>`
 3. (optional) Click "Test" to verify the connection.
 4. Click "Save".

+### Setup required pools
+Pools are used to limit the number of parallel tasks for certain operations.
+They are managed via the Airflow UI and need to be created manually one.
+1. Open the Airflow UI, navigate to "Admin" -> "Pools".
+2. For each pool defined in `settings.py:Pools`, create a new pool with a sensible value (see suggestions in the `Pools` class).

 ### Setup alphaDIA
 For details on how to install alphaDIA on the SLURM cluster, follow the alphaDIA